 George Jones – 8:00 – 10:00 PM

-Libations, food, and music included in ticket price.
+Libations, Appetizers, and Live music included in ticket price of $60.00

-The DISTRICT’s 31st Annual Progressive Party in Downtown Nashville; Begins at The TinRoof Broadway, Located at 316 Broadway, then we party on down to The FGL HOUSE, On 120 3rd Avenue south.
-Then our Last stop is The George Jones Rooftop Bar, 128 Second Avenue, north, where, our Silent Auction will be featured at the last location!
+The DISTRICT’s 31st Annual Progressive Party in Downtown Nashville; Begins at The TinRoof Broadway, Located at 316 Broadway, then we party on down to The FGL HOUSE, On 120 3rd Avenue S. Then we progress over to our Last stop… The George Jones Rooftop Bar, 128 Second Avenue N., where our Silent Auction will be featured!!!

 Gary Everton embodies the spirit of The DISTRICT in every way.
 He is passionate about our making The DISTRICT a great place to live, work and visit ever since locating his first office downtown in 1991.
 Over the past three decades, he has invested his time and efforts into almost every organization and every committee that promotes our city especially the historical districts downtown.
 As a founding member and former Chair of The DISTRICT, Gary has been influential and steadfast in making Nashville what it is today!
 As a Founding Principal of EOA Architects, Gary carefully restored and developed numerous buildings with the thought of maintaining the history and beauty of Nashville.
 His projects include the AME Church at 400 4th Avenue South (1864), Customs House, Doctors Building, Overbrook Mansion, Basin Alley Building, 111 Broadway, 411 Broadway, the Cohen Building, the Stahlman Building, Eakin School, 400 Fourth Avenue and the original Third National Bank Building.
 Gary’s ability to articulate design issues, elicit meaningful input from a diverse group of citizens and public agencies, foster consensus and derive thoughtful, workable design solutions that truly showcase the multi-dimensional roles that architects can use to benefit society.
 Since 1987, Gary has served on numerous local organizations including Metro Historical Commission, National Trust for Historic Preservation, Metro Public Arts Committee, Nashville Area Chamber of Commerce, the Nashville Downtown Partnership, Civic Design Center and the Urban Land Institute.